Minhao-Zhang/obsidian-mcp-server/README.md

 3. **Start Server:** Ensure the MCP server is running.
 Either enable "Auto Start MCP" in settings or use the "Start MCP Server" command.
 4. **Connect External Tool:** Connect your MCP client (e.g., an AI assistant configured to use MCP) to the server endpoint displayed in the settings (e.g., `http://localhost:8080/sse`).
 5. **Utilize Tools:** Use the available MCP tools (`simple_vector_search`, `list_files`, `read_file`, etc.) from your connected client to interact with your Obsidian vault.
+6. In your favorite MCP capable client, configure MCP to SSE mode and set the endpoint to `http://localhost:8080/sse` (or the port you configured).
+Then you can use the tools exposed by this plugin.
+7. **Stop Server:** Use the "Stop MCP Server" command to stop the server when not in use.

 ## Development